ARMED SERVICES CORNER

 DAV accepts clothing, housewares, furniture etc. DAV has trucks to pick up large items.

-US VETS accepts food donations for their food pantry (RWOP just donated $1,500 to them thanks to you).
+US VETS accepts food donations for their food pantry.
 They also need NEW sheets and pillows for the transitional housing.
 Take items to the U.S. VETS Outreach Center at 1040 Whipple Street, front building

-US VETS accepts food donations for their food pantry (RWOP just donated $1,500 to them thanks to you).
+US VETS accepts food donations for their food pantry.
 They also need NEW sheets and pillows for the transitional housing.
 Take items to the U.S. VETS Outreach Center at 1040 Whipple Street, front building

 The National Crisis Line is now easier to remember!
 Simply Dial 988 then Press 1.